Alexander I of Yugoslavia: Restoration of constitution

-In September 1932, Alexander's friend, the Croat politician Ante Trumbić gave an interview with The Manchester Guardian newspaper, where he stated that life for ordinary Croats was better when they were part of the Austrian empire and stated that perhaps the Croats would be better off if they broke away from Yugoslavia to form their own state.
-For Alexander, who always respected and liked Trumbić to see his former friend come very close to embracing Croat separatism was a painful blow.
-On 7 November 1932, Trumbić and Vladko Maček of the Croat Peasant Party issued the so-called Zagreb Points, which demanded a new constitution which would turn Yugoslavia into a federation, and stated that the Croats would otherwise demand independence.
+In September 1932, Ante Trumbić gave an interview to The Manchester Guardian newspaper, in which he stated that life for ordinary Croats was better when they were part of the Austrian empire and stated that perhaps the Croats would be better off if they broke away from Yugoslavia to form their own state.
+This public expression of scepticism towards the unitary arrangement of Yugoslavia was a hard pill to swallow for Alexander, who always respected and liked Trumbić.
+On 7 November 1932, Trumbić and Vladko Maček of the Croatian Peasant Party issued the so-called Zagreb Points, which demanded a new constitution which would turn Yugoslavia into a federation, and stated that the Croats would otherwise demand independence.

-Alexander had Maček imprisoned without charges, but the issuing of the Zagreb Points inspired the other peoples to issue similar declarations with the Slovenes issuing the Ljubljana Points, the Bosnian Muslims issuing the Sarajevo Points and the Magyars issuing the Novi Sad points.
+Alexander had Maček imprisoned without charges, but the issuing of the Zagreb Points inspired the other peoples to issue similar declarations, with the Slovenes issuing the Ljubljana Points, the Bosnian Muslims issuing the Sarajevo Points and the Magyars issuing the Novi Sad points.
 The emergence of a multi-ethnic opposition movement embracing the non-Serb peoples threatened to break the country apart and forced Alexander to ease the level of repression as his ministers warned him that he could not imprison the entire country.

-In Macedonia, the Internal Macedonian Revolutionary Organisation was continuing its long-running guerrilla struggle while in Croatia the security situation had further deteriorated by 1932.
-By the end of 1932, the Ustashe had blown up hundreds of trains and assassinated hundreds of government officials.
-The often violent response of the mainly-Serb gendarmes to Ustashe terrorism fuelled more support for the Ustashe.
+In Macedonia, the Internal Macedonian Revolutionary Organisation (IMRO) continued its long-running guerrilla struggle while in Croatia the security situation had further deteriorated by 1932.
+By the end of 1932, the Ustaše had blown up hundreds of trains and assassinated hundreds of government officials.
+The often violent response of the mainly-Serb gendarmes to Ustaše terrorism fuelled more support for the Ustaše.
 To many, it appeared that Yugoslavia was sliding into the civil war that Alexander's "self-coup" of January 1929 was supposed to prevent.